datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 - `target`: A one-dimensional numpy array containing the target/response from the train data.
 (Survival in your case)
 - `features`: A multidimensional numpy array containing the features/predictors from the train data. (ex.
 Sex, Age)

-Take a look at the sample code below to see how this would look like:
+Take a look at the sample code below to see what this would look like:

 ```
 target = train["Survived"].values